randy3k/SendCode/README.md

 1. Python console

    [IPython](https://ipython.org) (5.0 or above, or any repls which support bracketed paste mode) are assumed to be used.

-IPython 4.0 is still supported, but users need to disable `bracketed_paste_mode` in the settings.
+1. Rice console

+   You might want to turn on `bracketed_paste_mode` if [rice](https://github.com/randy3k/rice) is used.

 1. RStudio on Windows